EndPointCorp/end-point-blog/2012/02/10/devcamps-setup-with-ruby-193-rbenv.html.md

 cd __CAMP_PATH__ && bundle exec unicorn_rails -c __CAMP_PATH__/config/unicorn.conf.rb -D
 ```

 You could create one script that handles all aspects of start, stop and restart if you wanted.
-This setup really wasn't much harder than a normal Ruby on Rails setup.
+This setup really wasn’t much harder than a normal Ruby on Rails setup.
 The added time here required to set up rbenv per camp user is offset by the fact that users can manage and try multiple versions of ruby.